 I'll admit right away that I'm a little biased toward the Air Force but all the branches have their individual perks.
 The Air Force is arguably the best to join overall.
 The AF has the best living conditions, deploys the least, has to put up with the least BS, and is the most exclusive branch.
 Also, they are the least likely to call you back into service on your inactive reserve after your enlistment is over.

 The Navy is pretty comparable to the Air Force.
 All of the conditions I listed for the AF above pretty much apply to the Navy.
-Plus, you get to be a "seaman"
+Plus, you get to be a "seaman" which they changed from "sailor" because they said it was less homosexual, no joke.

 The Marines is the best branch to be a solider.
 They have the most prestige out of all the branches.
 The marines don't have to put up with as much BS as the army and they don't deploy for as long either.